Why make a market?

 How to make a market

-We now know a CEDAH should not be launched until there is a minimum £1.5m ($2.3m) of demand for workers committed over the first year in any local labor market.
+We recommend a localized version of GoodFlexi not be launched until there is several millions of dollars of demand for workers committed over the first year in any local labor market.
 Where is that commitment likely to come from?

 - Corporate employers?
 They have aggressive workforce scheduling systems already meeting their needs.
 Realistically, they won’t punt on a local facility outside their control until it is established.

 - Households/small businesses?
-They are big consumers of this type of labor but it’s not cost effective to aggregate demand from such diverse, unpredictable, sources before launch.
+They are big consumers of this type of labor, but it’s not cost effective to aggregate demand from such diverse, sources before launch.

 - Public bodies?
 The biggest buyer of contingent labor in many sectors.
 They have sustained demand, and pressing need to bolster local employment.